render-examples/mcp-toolshed/README.md

 A standalone MCP aggregation layer for Render users.
 One endpoint, many tools — discovered via `search_tools`, governed by RBAC, backed by a code registry.

-Agents connect to a single URL instead of configuring Render, GitHub, the Intelligence Template, Slack, and custom MCP servers separately.
+Agents connect to a single URL instead of configuring Render, GitHub, Slack, and custom MCP servers separately.

 ## Architecture